New York Dem shutting down terrorism committee to create Trump investigation panel

 He added: "We are one nation, not two nations, and today's anti-President hate is raging dangerously away from what is best for our country."

+But Engel said the broader committee will continue to deal with terrorism in other ways.

+“I’ve been clear that oversight will be a priority of mine as Chairman, and part of that is reestablishing an Foreign Affairs Oversight and Investigations Subcommittee, which existed for much of the last 20 years.
+Of course the Committee will still deal with the threat of terrorism.
+In fact, we’re expanding the jurisdiction of our subcommittees for different parts of the world to include terrorism so they’re better able to grapple with this problem with a regional focus,” Engel said.

-But Engel, who has been in Congress for nearly three decades representing areas of the Bronx and Westchester County, said that there “wasn’t a great clamor” from lawmakers to keep the terrorism panel, formally called the Terrorism, Nonproliferation and Trade subcommittee.
+The Democratic chairman, who has been in Congress for nearly three decades representing areas of the Bronx and Westchester County, said that there “wasn’t a great clamor” from lawmakers to keep the terrorism panel, formally called the Terrorism, Nonproliferation and Trade subcommittee.
 Some of those responsibilities are expected to be redistributed to other subcommittees.

 Engel pointed to the need for more Trump scrutiny, for instance pertaining to Trump’s summit with Russian President Vladimir Putin in Helsinki, Finland last summer.